Joy-S-S/Ramadan-Tracker/README.md

 ### How to Use
 1. Open the [Live Tracker](https://joy-s-s.github.io/Ramadan-Tracker/).
-2. Select your language (عربي/English).
+2. Select your language (عربي/English) from the header button.
 3. Tap on any checkbox to mark your task as done.
-4. To Print: Click the "Print Tracker" button (Landscape mode recommended).
+4. To Print: Click the "Print Tracker" button from the bottom toolbar.

+---

+## 📿 Digital Misbaha App

+We added a dedicated tool for Adhkar and Daily Tasbih with creative features:
+- **Interactive Circles**: Circles grow dynamically as you reach your target.
+- **Custom Targets**: Choose between 33, 100, or 1000 counts.
+- **Custom Adhkar**: Add your own prayers and manage them effortlessly.
+- **Bilingual Interface**: Full Arabic/English UI while keeping Arabic Adhkar text.
+- **Persistent Data**: Your counters and custom entries are always saved.

+Access it via the "Digital Misbaha" button in the header or via [tasbih.html](https://joy-s-s.github.io/Ramadan-Tracker/tasbih.html).

 ---